ensdomains/blog/CONTRIBUTING.md

 - Open your browser and navigate to the GitHub repository.
 - You should see a pop-up about your recently pushed branch.
 Click Compare & pull request to initiate the pull request.

 And there you go!
-You've just written, committed, and submitted an article for ens.blog.domains without leaving the comfort of VS Code.
+You've just written, committed, and submitted an article for blog.ens.domains without leaving the comfort of VS Code.